MPs' pay, allowances and other arrangements

 Severance pay

 MPs who do not continue after a parliamentary election may apply for severance pay equal to the fixed remuneration for an MP for up to three months after the end of the previous parliamentary term.
 In order to qualify for severance pay, the person in question must submit a self-declaration form with details of their income situation.
-Severance pay shall be reduced if the individual’s other sources of income exceed NOK 5,000 during this period.
 The Presidium may also grant severance pay, with the same limitations, to Substitute MPs who have served in Parliament continuously for a certain length of time.

 MPs who are actively seeking work or who take essential and relevant work-related training or education may apply for severance pay for up to one year after the three months stated above.
 This pay constitutes 66% of an MP’s fixed remuneration, and must be reduced in the event of any other earned income.